Proudly Serving Southern NJ including - Mount Laurel, Cherry Hill, Marlton

 This means you can lower your oil bills by 20%, 30%, or even 40% by upgrading to high efficiency equipment~ Wow!
 Not to mention all the other things Dr. Energy Saver can do to your home (air sealing, insulation, duct sealing, etc.) to make it use less oil for heating and be more comfortable.

-Alber Service Co. can evaluate your current heating system and provide a free quote on a super-efficient system that will save you money.
+Alber Service Company can evaluate your current heating system and provide a free quote on a super-efficient system that will save you money.
 Beware however, that just because it's new doesn't make it high efficiency.
 The cost of the fuel used to run the boiler throughout its lifespan is huge compared to the cost of the boiler itself - so it's worth it to pay more for a higher efficiency boiler so you can save more in the long run.

 Some boilers are designed to do two jobs, supplying hot water for heating and for washing.
 All boilers are described in the following ways: